 I also talk more about these reasons in my post on 37 week inductions, because there should be a pretty good reason to be induced at 37 weeks (like one of those that I listed).

 FYI Misoprostol is a cervical ripening agent, and Pitocin is the synthetic of the hormone oxytocin (that our body makes naturally).
 Other ways to induce include breaking your bag of waters, or using a Foley bulb.
 Be sure to check out all my induction posts for more info on the specifics of inductions, and all the common methods of induction and the use of medications.
+I also have a full Youtube playlist all about inductions.

 Most often the earlier you are in your pregnancy, it can take a long time for your induction (and if it’s your first pregnancy, it can be even longer).
 Those who are of a greater gestational age might take less time.